coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where a person requires access to a restricted arrest record, they may obtain a court order that compels the records custodian to produce the record (often called a subpoena).
 The procedure for obtaining and serving a subpoena may be obtained from the law enforcement agency that holds the record, the clerk of the court where proceedings are initiated, or one may consult an experienced attorney.

-How to Lookup Arrest Records Online in Colorado
+How to Look up Arrest Records Online in Colorado

 Additionally, as explained earlier, individuals can access the Colorado Bureau of Investigation's Internet Criminal History Check (ICHC) website to look up a person's statewide arrest information.
 Similar to locally maintained databases, a user requires a person's last name, first name, and date of birth to search the CBI's ICHC portal.
 However, unlike sheriff's databases, one must pay a nominal fee for every search.

-Interestingly, many public records websites (third-party aggregator websites) offer online arrest records retrieval services.
+Many public records websites (third-party aggregator websites) offer online arrest records retrieval services.
 Like official government sites, a user requires specific criteria (e.g., a name) to obtain results.
 However, while some information may be viewable on a third-party site at no cost, a fee may apply to retrieve extensive information (for example, other public records relevant to a keyword).

 How Long Do Arrests Stay on Your Record in Colorado